 - Pupils are assessed daily in phonics as well as half termly using the RWI assessments.
 Assessment then informs which books match to the pupil’s phonic ability.

 - Staff in EYFS and KS1 are responsible for changing and or checking the pupil’s reading books.
 Pupils who are learning phonics in EYFS and KS1 take home two books: a decodable reading book and a library book, as a book to be shared for pleasure.
-Currently, the children progress through the Jelly and Bean scheme, before moving onto colour coded books.
-It is intended to change wholly to RWI readers during 2022.
+The children progress through the Read Write Inc scheme.
 Once children reach the end of RWI grey books they will move to Accelerated Reader.

-- From January, pupils in Year 2 and above will be using the Accelerated Reader programme.
+- Pupils in Year 2 and above use the Accelerated Reader programme.
 They are directed to choose books within their ZPD level as their individual reading book.
 Within this band, there are a range of difficulties and interest levels for the children to choose from.
 The children have a STAR Reading assessment every half-term to ensure that they are making progress and to ensure that they are on the correct ZPD level.

 Pupils begin learning letter sounds on entry to Reception.
-Following the Jolly phonics/RWI systems, pupils are immersed in a directed teaching approach which embeds systematic phonics skills as the core skills for reading.
+Following the Read Write Inc system, pupils are immersed in a directed teaching approach which embeds systematic phonics skills as the core skills for reading.
 Regular assessment informs future planning and interventions.
-Pure sounds are currently taught in the Jolly Phonics order before moving onto the RWI order for Set 2 and Set 3 sounds.
-We will be moving to the RWI order also for Set 1 sounds, as soon as the move to a single Phonics programme has been made and RWI books purchased.

 First, pupils will learn to read: